-The Members Allowance Scheme details the governance of the scheme and will be reviewed by Members in 2023.
+The Members Allowance Scheme details the governance of the scheme which is currently under review.

 Section 9 - Code of Corporate Governance

 The Code of Corporate Governance sets out how the Authority carries out their responsibilities in accordance with legislative and regulatory requirements whilst demonstrating accountability, transparency, effectiveness, integrity, impartiality, inclusivity and efficiency.